cornejong/ShortcutsPrintService/README.md

 Check the shopping list "Get Contents From URL" actions JSON body for the heading text on the shopping list.
 I'll add a more generic list print endpoint in the future to let you print any list easily.

 And that's it!
 You're good to go.
-Enjoy!
+Enjoy!!

 ## Shortcuts
 - [Print My Shopping List](https://www.icloud.com/shortcuts/9390d1f857164741b00721cdd9ae14fb) ([In Action](https://www.reddit.com/r/shortcuts/comments/jzh9y3/built_an_automation_that_prints_my_ios_shopping/))